 Common situations that may require additional time for budget review and/or proposal submission:

-- No accompanying eTransmittal, or the eTransmittal is not fully routed
+- No accompanying Proposal Development document, or the Proposal Development document is not fully routed.

 OSP Contract Teams

 How are awards assigned to the Contract Teams?

 Each college is assigned to one of two contract teams in the Office of Sponsored Programs (OSP).
 The Contract Team manager assigns awards to a staff member based on the complexity of the award, and the availability of staff, usually within one business day of receipt of the award.